cran/mergen/README.md

 interface, enabling users to interact with the AI agent and extract valuable insights from their data effortlessly.

+The package website with full documentation is [here](http://bioinformatics.mdc-berlin.de/mergen/).

+If you want to use **mergen** in your Rstudio session via an embedded chatbot, try out our companion package [mergenstudio](https://github.com/BIMSBbioinfo/mergenstudio/).

 ### Installation

 The easiest way to install mergen is via `install.packages`